 Lisa Westcott Wilkins MA FRSA, Managing Director

 After nearly a decade in New York City working in communications and finance, in 2001 Lisa decided to pursue her passion for archaeology by completing a Masters (with Distinction!) at the UCL Institute of Archaeology.
 Since leaving UCL, Lisa has applied her professional background to archaeological endeavours, including as Director of Museum Operations for the launch of the Museum of the Earth, and Editor of Current Archaeology.
 In 2011, Lisa was appointed the first-ever Clore Leadership Fellow in Heritage and Conservation, leading to an appointment as the Cultural Olympiad Legacy Project Manager for the London Organising Committee of the Olympic and Paralympic Games.
-She continues to do consultancy projects in heritage and archaeology, and is always up for a challenge!
+She just finished working on an archaeology documentary for ITV/History Channel, and continues to do consultancy projects that help to bring archaeology to a wider audience.

 Brendon Wilkins MA MIfA MIAI, Project Director